 A possible link between IU and communication in autistic people remains largely unexplored.
 However, there are reasons to believe that a link is plausible.
 First, inferential models of communication, such as Relevance Theory (Sperber & Wilson, 1986), propose that communication inherently involves uncertainty.
-Under Relevance Theory, language comprehension is not simply a process of 'understanding what the words mean', as there are often indeterminacies and ambiguities in uses of language.
-Instead, the words are used as evidence by the listener in supporting a hypothesis about what the speaker probably means in the context-that is, the listener infers the speaker's intended meaning under conditions of uncertainty.
+Under Relevance Theory, language comprehension is not simply a process of "understanding what the words mean", as there are often indeterminacies and ambiguities in uses of language; instead, the words are used as evidence by the listener in supporting a hypothesis about what the speaker probably means in the context, i.e., inferring intended meaning under uncertainty.
 Relevance Theory suggests that there is a gradient of uncertainty in communication.
-Sometimes, the listener can rely mostly on the explicit content of the utterance to compute the intended meaning.
-In other situations, there is a greater reliance on inferential processing to understand the speaker's probable meaning by integrating the utterance with contextual cues and world knowledge.
-Compare for instance the utterances 'No, let's stay inside' and 'It's quite cold today' as responses to a suggestion to go outside.
+Sometimes, the listener can rely mostly on the explicit content of the utterance to compute the intended meaning, but in other situations there is a greater reliance on inferential processing to understand the speaker's probable meaning by integrating the utterance with contextual cues and world knowledge.
+Compare for instance the utterances "No, let's stay inside" and "It's quite cold today" as responses to a suggestion to go outside.
 In the second example, the speaker communicates implicitly, leaving the listener to process the implicature that they would probably prefer to stay inside.
-In a previous study, we provided evidence for cognitive differences between autistic and non-autistic people in processing implicatures (Wilson & Bishop, 2020b).
+In a previous study, we provided evidence for cognitive differences between autistic and non-autistic people in processing implicatures (Wilson & Bishop, 2020c).
 Crucially, it seemed that a cognitive preference for certainty and explicit communication, and not simply reduced ability, may account for some of the differences.

-Participants completed the Implicature Comprehension Test, which required individuals to listen to short conversational interchanges that are followed by a comprehension question to assess whether an implied meaning has been processed; test-takers responded with 'yes', 'no' or 'don't know'.
-Controlling for grammar/vocabulary ability, we found that autistic adults (N = 66) were 6.19, 95% CI [3.63-10.39], times more likely to select the 'don't know' rather than the correct response compared to non-autistic people (N = 118), and also 2.56, 95% CI [1.76-3.77], times more likely to choose the 'incorrect' response (Wilson & Bishop, 2020b).
+Participants completed the Implicature Comprehension Test, which required individuals to listen to short conversational interchanges that are followed by a comprehension question to assess whether an implied meaning has been processed; test-takers responded with "yes", "no" or "don't know".
+Controlling for grammar/vocabulary ability, we found that autistic adults (N = 66) were 6.19, 95% CI [3.63-10.39], times more likely to select the "don't know" rather than the correct response compared to non-autistic people (N = 118), and also 2.56, 95% CI [1.76-3.77], times more likely to choose the "incorrect" response (Wilson & Bishop, 2020c).
 Group differences were large, and performance on the test gave 76% sensitivity and specificity for differentiating between autistic and non-autistic groups.
-On the face of it, these results suggest that autistic people have difficulties inferring the gist of a speaker's meaning, as predicted by the 'central coherence' theory.
-This theory proposes that autistic people may show less tendency than non-autistic people to process information at a global level (Frith, 1989).
+On the face of it, these results suggest that autistic people have difficulties inferring the gist of a speaker's meaning, as predicted by the 'central coherence' theory, which proposes that autistic people may show less tendency than non-autistic people to process information at a global level (Frith, 1989).